darkerror96/pro-clash_royale_api/README.md

 If you are new to development using REST APIs, I recommend that you try out Postman, which provides many useful tools for your daily development needs.

-Employee Management System as a REST Service using Spring Tool Suite 4 as an IDE.
+A simple console based Spring Starter Application consuming Top Player and Popular Player API endpoints using Spring Tool Suite 4 as an IDE and stroing data in MongoDB locally.

-Complex level of a Java Rest Controller Application integrated with well-known library 'mysql-connector-java-8.0.15' to connect to MySQL Database and H2 Database locally.
+For all beginners/semi-pro, this is perfect repository to start-off with a spring starter application describing how to consume API endpoints using RestTemplate.
+To consume any API endpoints of Royale API, you need token for authentication.
+So, I have taken care of the same using HttpHeaders.

-For all beginners/semi-pro, this is perfect repository to start-off with a java application describing Employee Management System using Rest Controller, MVC Design Pattern and JPA Annotations for validity of incoming REST API calls.
-I have used MySQL Workbench for managing database.
-I have added some security features, validations, auto-complete feature for better conduct of this application.
-I have used Spring Tool Suite 4 as an IDE.
+I have made Daemon thread which makes API call every 5 seconds to get real-time information and then store it into MongoDB locally.
+I have used Spring Data MongoDB Repository which removes much of the boiler plate code.

-For testing the application, you can use Postman (API Development Environment) to make various calls to the system and start managing the Employees and Managers Details.
-I have added basic REST API calls for managing the Employee viz.
-Create, Search, Update and Delete Employee.
-I have handle all possible exceptions which can occur while making any REST API calls through correct HTTP Status Codes.
+I have also added functionality which displays Players Ranking based upon number of games won, draw and lost.
+Basically, you can provide Players Tag and all that players rankings will be displayed and updated every 5 seconds.

-I have also generated Swagger documentation for this REST API describing each and every API Operation functionality and also stating HTTP Request and Response type and error message handling part.
+For testing the API endpoints, you can use Postman (API Development Environment) to make various GET calls and start understanding the JSON format of each API Response.

-NOTE: - If anyone wants to generate Java Client to consume this REST API , go to http://localhost:8080/v2/api-docs.
-Copy Paste content to Swagger Editor and click on Generate Client Tab at top and select Java from dropdown menu.
-It will download ZIP file.
+NOTE: - Sometimes Royale API might be under maintenance, so you might get 503 Service Unavailable HTTP Status Code.